bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:48 AM CT, May 10</p>
+<p class="updated_time"> Latest data: 03:20 AM CT, May 10</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 69°, which is 7° *colder* than yesterday.
-Tomorrow is expected to be 2° *colder* than today.
+Tomorrow is expected to be 0° *colder* than today.

 Currently:

-- 58°
+- 56°
-- Mostly Cloudy
+- Overcast
-- 68% humidity
+- 69% humidity
 - 4 mph wind
-- 85% cloud cover
+- 100% cloud cover
-- 37 AQI 🟩
+- 35 AQI 🟩

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>